 St. Peter at Gowts actively discourages late arrival by challenging the parents of children who are persistently late or arrive late without reasonable explanation.
+If a child misses the start of the day they can miss work and time with their class teacher, missing vital information and news for the day.
+Good time keeping is a vital life skill which will help our children as they progress through their school life and out into the wider world.
 Our school policy is that the register remains open until 9.00am, fifteen minutes from the beginning of registration.
 In the event of bad weather, this period will be extended.

-Where a pupil arrives during the period when the register is open they will be marked as present.
+Where a pupil arrives during the period when the register is open, they will be marked as present.
 When a pupil arrives after the closure of the register without a good reason, they should be marked with an unauthorised absence.
 Time of arrival and reasons for lateness will be kept for monitoring purposes.
+Parents will be notified by letter if their child persistently arrives late.
+If this continues after the letter then legal advice will be sought by the school, which could result in a £60 fine per parent per child.